Bazist/BH/README.md

 - **High speed of searching** takes **few milliseconds** for a typical simple query on the web site.
 - The database is designed for **large datasets** on regular machines.
 The largest known database contains more than **14 TB documents** and flow about **~120 gb new documents per day**.
 For all this is enough one virtual machine.
-- **Horizontal scalable** of instances, but in most cases is enough only machine.
+- **Horizontal scalable** of instances, but in most cases is enough only one machine.
-Largest database is hosted only on one virtual machine.
 - Flexible **query language** provides search by phrase/word/dictionary with stemming, detect trends.
 Note: Search is designed without calculate distances or order between words.
 - Ability to use ranking algorithm with **Machine Learning** based on associative sequences